-I had to ask, "Was [the item I was selling] in this box"?
-After-all I didn't seem them place it in the box.
+I had to ask, “Was [the item I was selling] in this box”?
+After all, I didn’t see them place it in the box.

-And then a co worker of the girl who packed my item proceeded to put a label on the box.
+And then a co-worker of the girl who packed my item proceeded to put a label on the box.
 The wrong label!
-Luckily she caught her co worker's mistake.
-I eagle-eyed the correct label was applied to the package.
+Luckily she caught her co-worker’s mistake.
+I eyed that the correct label was applied to the package.
 The item is now out of my hands.
 The waiting game starts.

 One Week Later

-I was able to track my package though a link from Gazelle's website - which leads to FedEx of course.
+I was able to track my package through a link from Gazelle’s website - which leads to FedEx of course.
 Once my package was received, Gazelle emailed me.
-Once they examined my item they emailed me again saying, "Hey guess what?
-Your item is in better shape then you thought it was.
-We're giving you more money!"
+Once they examined my item, they emailed me again saying, “Hey guess what?
+Your item is in better shape than you thought it was.
+We’re giving you more money!”
 Seriously?
-I chose my pay out option to be an Amazon gift certificate which gives you a 5% bump.
-Since my item was in much better condition than I thought it was they simply increased the gift certificate amount.
+I chose my payout option to be an Amazon gift certificate which provides you with a 5% bump.
+Since my item was in much better condition than I thought it was, they simply increased the gift certificate amount.

 It’s nice to know they were honest about the assessment.
 They could have easily gone with my assessment but did not.
 This “honesty” makes me want to use their service again - if I ever have anything else to sell.